ShravyaSK/FullStackProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 The application offers user management, secure payment integration using Stripe, and various security features to ensure a smooth and safe user experience.
+You can access the project using the link https://fullstackproject-wx8y.onrender.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>